 Gan Chinese has around 22 million native speakers, largely situated in the Jiangxi and Fujian provinces.
 It is phonetically similar to Hakka, in many ways.

-An Indo-Aryan language, Hindi has around 322 million native speakers, along with a further 270 million second language speakers.
+An Indo-Aryan language, Hindi has over 570 million native speakers, along with further 270 million second-language speakers.
 This makes it the third most spoken language on the planet in terms of total speaker numbers (after English and Mandarin), as well as one of the most common Asian languages.
-When counted by number of native speakers, Hindi ranks fourth (after Mandarin, Spanish and English).
+When counted by number of native speakers, Hindi ranks fourth (after Mandarin, Spanish, and English).

 Hindi is spoken mainly in India, where Standard Hindi is the official language of nine of India’s 29 states.
 The ‘Hindi Belt’ covers parts of Northern, Eastern, Western and Central India.
 To discover more about the languages of India, click the link below.